corecodeio/TechnicalRecruitmentMarch2022/README.md

 <h1 align="center">Technical Recruitment Bootcamp - March 2022</h1>

 ## Introduction
-<p>Welcome to the Technical Recruitment Bootcamp guide, here you will find the different modules, schedule, recordings and interesting links for this bootcamp, we wish you the best.</p>
+<p>Welcome to the Technical Recruitment Bootcamp!</p>

-## How to use this guide
-<p>Feel free to browse the different sections of this guide.
-We recommend you start by observing the schedule.
-After that it is recommended that you look at the "Modules" section, this is the most important part of this guide, within each week you will find the topics that you will be learning, as well as the necessary links, help material and a description for what you will learn through the week.</p>
+<p>We will begin at a high level and then dig deep into technical roles and terms 🤖 Feel free to browse the different sections of this guide.
+Every week you will unlock new topics and challenge.
+Ready for the adventure?</p>

 ## Glossary
 <p> We've started out an introductory Glossary for everyone, it covers mostly the first 2 modules.</p>